John Byron (British Army officer): Marriages

 In 1778, Jack became embroiled in an affair with the married Amelia Osborne, Marchioness of Carmarthen, daughter of Robert Darcy, 4th Earl of Holderness.
 Shortly before Christmas they ran away to Rottingdean, where they were discovered in bed together by one of her husband's servants.
-Her husband, Francis Osborne, later 5th Duke of Leeds, filed for divorce on the grounds of adultery in 1779.
+Her husband, Francis Osborne, later 5th Duke of Leeds, petitioned for divorce on the grounds of adultery in 1779.
 Byron married Amelia in London on 9 June 1779 and they went on to have three children: Sophia Georgina Byron, an unnamed boy, and Augusta Maria Byron.
 Sophia and the unnamed boy died in infancy; Augusta Byron went on to marry George Leigh.
 Amelia died in London in 1784.

 Byron then married Catherine Gordon, heiress of Gight in Aberdeenshire, Scotland, daughter of George Gordon and Catherine Innes, on 17 May 1785.
 In order to claim his wife's estate in Scotland, Captain Byron took the surname Gordon.
 They had one child, born on 22 January 1788: George Gordon Byron, 6th Baron Byron.

-Having attempted to live with his wife in Aberdeen and squandered her fortune, Jack eventually left both his wife and son in Scotland and went to France to live with his sister, Frances Leigh.
+Having attempted to live with his wife in Aberdeen and squandered her fortune, Jack eventually left both his wife and son in Scotland and went to France to live with his sister, Frances Leigh (1749-1823).
 Having never managed to take control of his spending – which continued to go on parties, theatre trips and courtesans - Jack died in August 1791 at Valenciennes, while still in his mid-thirties.

 Though his son Lord Byron claimed many years later that his father had cut his own throat, there is no contemporary evidence to support this.
 The fact that Jack mentioned coughing up blood and losing weight, and that his sister Sophy described his "long and suffering illness" supports the idea that he died from a consumptive illness such as tuberculosis.

 Had he survived, Jack would have been next in line to inherit his uncle's title as Lord Byron.
 Instead, it fell to his ten-year-old son George in 1798.